Closely observed, exquisitely wrought poems about love and its endurance

-(NB The Waterloo website is currently a hard-hat area.
-If you would like to pre-order, do email Clare: firstname.lastname@example.org)
+(NB The refurbished Waterloo website has a few teething problems in the shop department.
+If you would like to order Each Other or Excisions, do email Clare: email@example.com)

 Following a Seamus Heaney Award shortlisting in 2012 for Excisions, Clare Best’s second full collection looks into the many faces of love and relationship.
 In poems that follow a fictional duo through courtship, cohabitation, separations, reunions, and on towards the end of life, the title section of the book anatomizes the idiosyncrasies, fantasies and surprises of long-term coupledom.
 A second cycle of poems, Moon House, honours some of the loves central to Best’s own life – between wife and husband, daughter and mother, mother and son, son and father – relationships lived, and recollected in absentia.

 Each Other exemplifies how poetry can reach back through memory to bring our relationships alive and singing into the world.
 Best builds a musical hearth at the heart of life, creating a beautifully precise ‘house of song’ to remind us that in all of life’s growth and change, in all its loss and celebration, what survives of us is love.
 These poems are intimate, sometimes sexy; their elegiac and celebratory stanzas are ‘forever euphoric on chocolate and love’ and, like chocolate and love, they deeply satisfy but also leave us wanting more.
 Andy Brown